diem/website/docs/wallet-app/public-demo-wallet.md

 ![](/img/docs/modify-settings.svg)

 >
 >Note: The payment methods are for demonstration purposes only.
-The supplied information is not validated, and no real transactions are made using the configured credit cards and bank accounts.Users of the Public Demo Wallet will not be permitted to enter real credit card or bank account information.
+The supplied information is not validated, and no real transactions are made using the configured credit cards and bank accounts.
+Users of the Public Demo Wallet will not be permitted to enter real credit card or bank account information.
 >